Books I Recommend in Eating Disorder Therapy (From a Salt Lake City Therapist)

 A cover of the book self-compassion.
 This represents how Maple Canyon Therapy provides therapy for high functioning anxiety experiencing symptoms of high-functioning anxiety.

-“Self-Compassion” is a powerful book for my people that struggle to be kind to themselves.
+“Self-Compassion” is a powerful book for my people who struggle to be kind to themselves.
 I work with people who hold high standards for themselves and give themselves a hard time when they don’t achieve those standards.
 Rather than focusing on self-esteem, practicing being kind and compassionate to yourself is what this book offers.
 Self-compassion is a big part of the therapeutic work I do with people, and this book can be helpful in understanding how to do that more fully.

 7. Body Kindness